-With spring now in full bloom, the property market is booming as the number of buyers actively looking to purchase a new home traditionally increases during March to June.
+The property market is booming as the number of buyers actively looking to purchase a new home traditionally increases during March to July.

 Spring and summer is a busy time of year for house selling as gardens are flourishing, the evenings are lighter and families look to match their purchase with the end of the school year.
 Many homeowners chose this time of the year to put their properties on the market.